bitlogic/hello-docker/0-docker-basics/README.md

 🤔 it looks like it downloaded something, but not sure what...

 ```
 docker ps -a
 ```

 So it stops after it runs?
 Let's try something else:

 ```
-docker run -it ubuntu:14.04
+docker container run -it ubuntu:14.04
 ```

 Cool, we're inside the container! `-it` specifies you want to go into the interactive mode (TBH, `i` is interactive and `t` is for docker to allocate a pseudo TTY interface for the interaction)

+Can you guess What will happen if you delete the any important file inside the container?

 After toying around just `exit`.
 Let's give it another look: